 - The Mid-Career Investigators Award ($150,000 annually for five years) focuses on established investigators holding the academic rank of Assistant Professor or Associate Professor, or the equivalent in non-academic research settings.
 Recipients must have records of scientific accomplishment and independent, peer-reviewed federal or private research grant funding.
 These awards are available to investigators who have proven themselves capable of performing cutting-edge research in other areas, but now want to transition to work in food allergy.
 They do not support individuals in primary training or those without demonstrated competence (i.e., grants and publications) in other areas.
 Candidates are not required to have active research grant support at the time of application.
 The purpose of the award is to provide candidates with support for intensive research experiences over a period of up to five years to acquire new capabilities that are within the FARE research mission.
 It is expected that the proposed career enhancement plan will represent a novel extension of the research of the candidate to the pathogenesis or treatment of food allergy.
 Such experiences will afford candidate investigators protected time in order to facilitate the introduction of food allergy research into the candidate’s existing research program.
 The funds must support at least 25 percent of the primary investigator’s effort and may also be used to support other research staff salaries, and lab expenses in addition to other specified expenses.
 Only U.S.-based researchers will be considered.

 Proposals are peer-reviewed by a FARE-organized panel of distinguished scientists and biotechnology experts.
 Applying for grants is a two-step process.
 First, all applicants must submit an Initial Request for Research Support.
 Second, select applicants will be invited to submit full applications detailing their grant request.

-For more information about FARE Investigator in Food Allergy Awards, please contact Mary Jane Marchisotto, Senior Vice President of Research, at email@example.com or 212-207-1974.
+For more information about FARE Investigator in Food Allergy Awards, please contact Mary Jane Marchisotto, Senior Vice President of Research & International Operations, at email@example.com or 212-207-1975.